 A solar panel system is comprised of many pieces.
 You might already know the cost of a solar panel system before and after tax credits, in broad strokes.

-Current industry average cost = between $3 to $4 per watt
+- Current industry average cost = between $3 to $4 per watt

-$3.26 (per watt) x 5,000 (watts) = $16,300 per system (before the 30% ITC tax credit)
+- $3.5 (per watt) x 7,000 (watts) = $24,500 per system (before the 30% ITC tax credit)

 Let’s take a closer look at the breakdown of hard costs vs. soft costs associated with installing residential solar panels.

 Think of hard costs in terms of hardware: the physical products installed to get your new solar panel system up and running.
 This is what you’ll pay for the solar panels themselves, inverters, solar mounting racks, a battery for storage, etc.

 Soft costs include administration costs for the company, customer acquisition and marketing, system design, permits and fees for connecting to the grid, and labor for installation.